osamaalmughanni/Kumiko/Kumiko/docs.md

 %USERPROFILE%\Kumiko
 ```

-Dynamo scripts are organised inside folders.
-The folder name describes basically what the script does, while the file name itself isn't as relevant.
-This is an example on how you can organise your Dynamo scripts inside the root directory:
+Dynamo scripts are grouped within folders, with the folder name providing a description of the script's purpose, while the file name holds less significance.
+Here's an illustrative example of how you can effectively organize your Dynamo scripts within the root directory.

 ```
 - 📁 Kumiko